tlhsieh/PPANdedalus/GFDL_PPAN_instructions.md

 Notes
 -----
 Based on the [MIT Engage cluster install notes](http://dedalus-project.readthedocs.io/en/latest/machines/engaging/engaging.html).
-Last edited by Nathaniel Tarshish on June 21, 2018
+Written by [Spencer Clark](https://github.com/spencerkclark) and Nathaniel Tarshish on June 21, 2018.
+We've had FFTW issues running with the default version of numpy (1.14) selected by conda.
+Therefore, we have pinned numpy to 1.12 in the `.yml` file.
+We anticipate that setup on `gaea` could be done in a similar fashion.
+As a result of mercurial not being available on analysis, we have opted for the setting up the requirements through conda and excluding `hgapi`.